ziwenzu/academic-kickstart/content/publication/preprint/thesis.md

 publication: ""
 publication_short: ""

-abstract: "This paper studies how elite purges affect local officials' repression of mass protests in authoritarian regimes."
+abstract: "This paper studies how elite purges affect local officials' repression of mass protests in authoritarian regimes.
+I propose a selective repression mechanism: local officials, fearing purge, strengthen repression of more threatening protests while tolerating less threatening ones so as to comply with the autocrat's preference.
+Perception of purge threat affects this choice.
+Using data on Chinese labor protests and two-way fixed effect models that exploit temporal variation in purges across 327 Chinese cities, from 2011 to 2018, I find purges increase the likelihood of local officials' repression of labor protests with more participants and those demanding social rights.
+Patron-connected officials exercise intensified selective repression due to stronger perception of purge threat."

 # Summary.
 An optional shortened abstract.
 summary: "This paper studies how elite purges affect local officials' repression of mass protests in authoritarian regimes."